manorrock/persian/SECURITY.md

 Security fixes for customers without a support contract are ONLY applied to the master branch and delivered as part of the regular release cycle.

-If you want a security on an already released version please consider buying a support contract.
+If you want a security fix on an already released version please consider buying a support contract.
+Contact sales@manorrock.com for more information.

 ## Reporting a Vulnerability